Some of our services are closed or have different hours over the Christmas and New Year period.

 To apply for a Planning Permit for a home-based business:

-- Provide a recent Certificate of Title.
-Use the Landata website to obtain this item.
+• Provide a recent Certificate of Title.
+Use the Landata website to get this item.
 The certificate cannot be more than 28 days old.

-- Lodge your application, documentation and $1,265.60 fee with Council.
-For lodgement instructions, see Apply for a Planning Permit.
+• Submit your application, documents and pay the fee.
+For instructions see Apply for a Planning Permit.

 Application assessment